• Skip to primary navigation

 In this recipe, the pork is pressure cooked first and then finished by searing on a grill, frying pan, or broiler.
 This allows me to pre-cook the pork and save time before dinner since the final searing is so quick.
 It’s also very helpful when I’m entertaining because I save time by getting most of the work out of the way.

-I like to make rice bowls with the Chinese bbq pork using brown rice, vegetables (bok choy, carrots, spinach, and/or bell peppers) sauteed in soy sauce and oyster sauce, and a drizzle of the reserved sauce over everything.
+I like to make rice bowls with Chinese bbq pork using brown rice, vegetables (bok choy, carrots, spinach, and/or bell peppers) sauteed in soy sauce and oyster sauce, and a drizzle of the reserved sauce over everything.
 Sometimes I add pickled cucumbers and carrots.
 And if I’m in the mood, I top it with a fried egg.

 A noodle bowl, ramen, or Asian tacos are also great ways to incorporate char siu pork.
 See the tips below on how I make Asian tacos with the char siu pork.